Are you a busy mom with zero time in the day to get everything done? Check out these tips on time management for moms you can actually apply!

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Like your planner, lists relieve your brain of trying to remember everything you need to do and organizes them in one convenient place.
-You can make lists for just about anything, but start with:
+Like your planner, lists relieve your brain of remembering everything you need to do and organize them in one convenient place.
+You can make lists for:

 - recipes for the week